9th Annual Independent School Fair and Admissions Panel Discussion

 The independent school application process is complicated.
 Before getting started with an application to any individual school there are many factors to consider - school type (co-ed, single sex), location, size, educational philosophy, community, faculty, facilities - to name a few.
 There is also the multi-step application process which involves tours, financial forms (if requesting tuition assistance), testing and meetings for both parents and children.

 Summer is a great time to review and research school websites to determine what may be a good fit for your family.
 The Independent Schools Admissions Association of Greater New York (ISAAGNY) is a terrific resource for learning about independent schools and their application process.
 On Monday, August 19, 2019 from 6-8:30 pm we'll be hosting our 9th Annual Independent School Fair and Admissions Panel.
-This is a unique opportunity to meet admission decision makers from Hunter and many private schools and to receive tools to help you conquer the application process.
+This is a unique opportunity to meet admission decision makers tramadol from Hunter and many private schools and to receive tools to help you conquer the application process.

 Participating Schools: